dsc-courses/practice.dsc10.com/problems/su22-final/data-info-disc06.md

-For Problem 1 we will be using this DataFrame:

 The American Kennel Club (AKC) organizes information about dog breeds.
 We've loaded their dataset into a DataFrame called `df`.
 The index of `df` contains the dog breed names as `str` values.